 This code simulates a robot cleaning a room, checking the cleanliness of sections in a grid-like room, and stopping once two sections are clean.

-• The code first takes the number of rows (rows) and columns (columns) of the room as input.
+- The code first takes the number of rows (

-• Inside this loop, it asks the user to input the cleanliness status for each section in the row (either “dirty” or “clean”).
+forloop,for i in range(1, rows + 1), loops through each row of the room. - Inside this loop, it asks the user to input the cleanliness status for each section in the row (either “dirty” or “clean”).

-• The code then checks if the section is “dirty”.
-If it is, it prints that the robot is cleaning the section, and it resets the clean_count to 0 (indicating the robot is cleaning a section).
+forloop,for j in range(1, columns + 1), loops through each column in the current row, and checks each section’s cleanliness. - The code then checks if the section is “dirty”.
+If it is, it prints that the robot is cleaning the section, and it resets the

-• The break in both loops ensures the robot stops as soon as two clean sections are checked.
+breakin both loops ensures the robot stops as soon as two clean sections are checked.

 rows = int(input("Enter the number of rows in the room: "))